SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 This query consists of 2 phrases.
 The phrases are similar, but phrase 2 includes terms which need to be limited to humans.

-The target is interpreted to cover research about pollution/contamination of water, air or soil with chemicals/substances or pathogens.
-In light of indicator 3.9.2, we also include research on reducing illness due to poor sanitation (whether it be directly due to contamination in the water source, or spread of disease between people due to lack of WASH facilities).
+The target is interpreted to cover research about reducing deaths and illness due to pollution/contamination of water, air or soil with chemicals/substances or pathogens.
+In light of indicator 3.9.2, we also include due to poor sanitation (whether it be directly due to contamination in the water source, or spread of disease between people due to lack of WASH facilities).

-* Unsure whether food poisoning/contaminated food should be included - it is not air, soil or water, but is related to hygiene/sanitation.
+Unsure whether food poisoning/contaminated food should be included - it is not air, soil or water, but is related to hygiene/sanitation.
 So far, it is included.
 The High-level Political Forum thematic review for SDG 3 (<a id="HLPF">[ECESA plus members, 2017](#f21)</a>) mentions food in reference to WASH:
 >"These services need to be accompanied by adequate hygiene practices such as handwashing after defecation or before food preparation and intake..."

 ##### Phrase 1: